Skip to contents

 The memc_sensrange function is MEMC specific wrapper of FME::sensRange. memc_sensrange allows users to easily run a MEMC model configuration with parameter combinations drawn from a predefined distribution, ultimately generating an uncertainty envelope around model results.

-• t: vector of the time steps to run the model at
+• t: vector of the time steps to run the model at *pars: vector of the parameters that will be varied

 • parRange: data frame of the min/max parameter values

-• n: integer number of sampled parameter combinations to run the model with.
+• n: integer number of sampled parameter combinations to run the model with

-MENDsens_out <- memc_sensrange(config = MEND_model,
+MENDsens_out <- memc_sensrange(config = MEND_config,

 t = seq(0, 365),

-pars = pars,
+x = pars,

 parRange = prange,